 This is more common than you may think.
 In the jargon of the mortgage industry, it’s called “piggybacking.”
-But you must make sure you can comfortably afford both mortgage payments.Talk with a mortgage specialist about your refinance options.
+But you must make sure you can comfortably afford both mortgage payments.Check your home buying eligibility.
+Start here (Dec 5th, 2023)

 How to qualify for a second mortgage?

 Lenders are going to assess that you’re able, ready and willing to make payments on your new loan — just as they do for first mortgages.
 In particular, they’re going to look at your:

 - Credit score and report.
 If you’ve managed debt well in the past, you’re likely to do so in the future.
 Expect to need good credit (a score of 670-739 or higher, according to FICO).

 - Equity.
 As discussed above, you’ll probably need to retain roughly 20% of the equity you have in your home.
 So you can often borrow the difference between 80% of your home’s market value and your current mortgage balance.
 But don’t take more than you need.

 - Employment record.
 You need a job and a record of being a consistent earner.